watzon/wsl-proxy/README.md

 `proxygen /usr/bin/* /bin/*`

 Program names will be resolved to absolute paths, if they exist.
 Otherwise, the program name will be used as is.

-A subfolder named `.\autogen` will be created, and all the autogenned proxy files will be placed here.